TejasSodhi/learn-node/README.md

 **For you to do**:

 1. In "eventloop/timer.js", what will be the order of execution?

+Asnswer - here setTimer code will put the function inside a queue and therefore would wait for the script to finish execution therefore would execute at the end.

 2. How many callbacks will the timers phase queue have after the script is run?